Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_channels.md

 ### Retrieve a channel information by its id
 ---

-If you know the `id` of an existing channel, you can access to the information by calling the API `getChannelById()` as follows:
+If you know the `id` of an existing channel, you can access to the information by calling the API `fetchChannel()` as follows:

 ```js